Consensys/doc.gnark/docs/HowTo/write/hints.md

-`gnark` also provides a constructor [`hint.NewStaticHint`](https://pkg.go.dev/github.com/consensys/gnark/backend/hint#NewStaticHint) for constructing simple hint functions which takes constant number of inputs and returns constant number of outputs.
+`gnark` also provides a constructor [`hint.NewStaticHint`](https://pkg.go.dev/github.com/consensys/gnark/backend/hint#NewStaticHint) for constructing simple hint functions, which takes a constant number of inputs and returns a constant number of outputs.